Each time we told friends we were going to Big Sky, Montana, we got the same response.

 Once you’ve arrived, you’ll find everything you need, either in Mountain Village or in Meadow Village, just a few miles down the road.

-The Big Sky website has options for hotels, condos, cabins, and homes of all levels.
-And, if you’re staying at the Huntley Lodge or Shoshone Hotel, there’s free, slopeside ski storage (and storage on the patio for Summit hotel guests).
+Lodging at Big Sky is also easy, with options for hotels, condos, cabins, and homes of all levels.
+And, if you’re staying at the Huntley Lodge or Shoshone Hotel, there’s slopeside ski storage (and storage on the patio for Summit hotel guests).

 The Snowsports School offers lessons for all levels, slopeside daycare for kids from 6 months to 8 years, and a late afternoon Kids Club for children 10 and younger.